mapsense/embedded-maps/README.md

 ### Resources

 The documentation for Marco is available in the [Mapsense API Wiki](https://github.com/mapsense/marco/wiki/Mapsense-Embedded-Maps).
-Also, the `examples` directory contains helpful snippets for various use-cases.
-[COMING SOON]

 ### How to view Marco on your own Github page
 TODO